chatox/networks-science-course/README.md

 ## Acknowledgments

+This course is based on materials by [Carlos Castillo](https://chato.cl/).

 The course, particularly the second half, follows the [book and course on complex networks](https://www.barabasilab.com/course) by Albert-László Barabási.

-I am thankful to the course's teaching assistants Fedor Vityugin (2020), Alexander Gomez (2018-2020) and Alexandra Matreata (2018) at UPF, and the feedback from Vicenç Gómez on an early version of this course.

 [<img src="upf/cc-by-80x15.png" width="80" height="15" hspace="4"/>](https://creativecommons.org/licenses/by/4.0/) Course materials are available under a [Creative Commons](https://creativecommons.org/licenses/by/4.0/) license unless specified otherwise.